Get Hooked: The Best Sunglasses For Fishing In 2022

 - BrandCosta Del Mar

 Pelagic really drives the point home with these polarized fishing sunglasses.
-It wasn’t enough to imbue the actual frames with polarization properties, so they did it five times.
-That’s right: five layers of polarization built on top of one another in these lenses.
+It wasn’t enough to simply imbue the shades with polarization properties – they did it five times.
+That’s right: five layers of polarization built on top of one another in these lenses for visual advantage both on and off the water.
 Scratches aren’t going to do squat against them, so even when accidents happen, you’ll still be able to use these as if nothing went wrong.
-They also added an extra anti-reflective coating, just note that it is subject to scratches, but won’t reduce the quality of your sunglasses.
+They also added an extra anti-reflective coating that is subject to scratches but won’t reduce the quality of your sunglasses.

 Additional anti-reflective coating